 Note: Rental strollers and wheelchairs are available.
 Swimming and fishing are prohibited in the Silver River.

 Guided tours are available.
-Pets on leash are allowed.
+Pet friendly (call for restrictions/fees.).
 Recreational activities are permitted.
 Camping is permitted.
 Picnicking is permitted.
 Food is available.
 Time: Allow 2 hours minimum.

 Hours: Park open daily 8-dusk.
 Museum open Sat.-Sun. and holidays 9-5.
 Glass-bottom boat tour departs daily every 30-45 minutes (weather permitting) 10-6.
 Cracker village tour is given at 10 a.m. second and fourth Sat. of the month.
 Phone ahead for concert schedule and rates.